mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

  Note that:
 * to access outer scopes' namespaces you may use `extrn`, this allow us to know for sure if an function is pure, what values a piece of code need to work when refactoring and kind of creates a type of local encapsulation.
-This idea is borrowed from Jai (thanks John).<br/>
+This idea is borrowed from Jai (thanks John).
-* functions can only access global fields with extrn.<br/>
+* functions can only access global fields with extrn.
-* functions are pointers and as such you may treat them.<br/>
+* functions are pointers and as such you may treat them.
-* in REAL world, this code would never compile, since it has illegal code, but for didactic reasons let's act as it would do so.<br/>
+* in REAL world, this code would never compile, since it has illegal code, but for didactic reasons let's act as it would do so.

 ### Enums and distincts
 Distinct values are just like other values when talking about size and arithmetic (despite their value being limited to 16-bit values), but in boolean expressions is when it shines.
 By turning a distinct value you are saying "hey, compiler.
 Please do not treat this value as a number when comparing to other things.
 Instead, treat it as a constant token".
 Fallowing are the uses for this: